 How to Make Pottery Without a Wheel – Coil Pots

-This technique probably one of the simplest, most fun way of hand building pottery without a wheel…
+This technique is probably one of the simplest, most fun ways of hand building pottery without a wheel…

 How to Make a Coil Pot

 There are lots of different ways to make coil pots.
 Techniques can range from a very simple 3 coil pot to something much more elaborate.
 However, what they all have in common is that, not surprisingly, they are made from coils of clay.